-Low battery indicator when paired with wireless accessories (optional)
+Low battery alert when paired with wireless accessories (optional)

-The batteries drain faster when you use wireless functionalities like direct streaming from your smartphone or streaming sound from your TV with our TV Streamer.
-When the batteries deplete, the support of some wireless accessories shuts down.
-Full functionality returns when you insert a new battery.
-The table below shows how the functionality changes with the battery level.
+Your batteries will run out faster when you use wireless functions like streaming from your smart device or from your TV with our TV streamer.
+As the battery power declines, the wireless functions stop working.
+A short melody will play every five minutes to let you know that the battery power is low.
+The table below shows the functionality with different battery charge levels.